WintonCentre/kcp/README.md

 # Transplants

 ## Contents
-This repository contains both a set of configuration utilities and the run-tim web-site(s) themselves.
+This repository contains both a set of configuration utilities and the run-time TRAC tool web-site(s) themselves.

 The configuration tools are written in clojure and run on the JVM.
+JVM 8 or 11 are recommended for clojure.
+Use a tool such as Jabba to install and switch JVM versions as necessary.
+Since Oracle JVMs are no longer free we are using `adopt-openj9@1.11.0-6`.

-The website is also written in clojure - in clojurescript - and runs in a browser.
+The websites are also written in clojure - in clojurescript - and they compile to js code to run in a browser.
+The build tools are currently using the [shadow-cljs]() tool set as this gave simpler access to the few `npm` module dependencies we are using. `react-bootstrap` gives us a better reactive framework than the usual jquery bootstrap setup..

-## Configuration tools and data
-  Tools are in `src/clj/transplants/configure`.
-  Configuration is in `data` and is controlled by `config.edn`

-  The configuration tool has a profile argument set to either `:kidney` or `:lung` which selects between the kidney or lung xlsx workbooks.
-The configuration reads in a workbook, validates it, and generates site run-time configuration files in `public/resources`.

-  Configuration tests run under the `configure` profile.
-Launch these using the `check` alias i.e. `lein check`
+There have however been recent releases on the main clojurescript compiler thread that mean this dependency on shadow-cljs is no longer necessary.
+It too can now access `npm` modules easily, and it also now has a target which output which is compatible with js bundlers like webpack.
+We will avoid any run-time code dependencies on shadow-cljs so we retain the ability to use this approach at a later date.

 ## Status
 A new generic transplants repo which is merging clj pre-processing with the cljs-tool.